vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Neuß, J¨urgen

-2003 The Temple of Mun. ḍeśvarī: Reconsidering the Evidence. in: Berliner Indologische Studien 15/16/17 (2003), 531–585.
+2003 The Temple of Muṇḍeśvarī: Reconsidering the Evidence. in: Berliner Indologische Studien 15/16/17 (2003), 531–585.

-2012 [Review of] Bakker, H.T. & H. Isaacson, ‘The Skandapurāṇa Volume II a’. in: Orientalistische Literaturzeitung 107 (2012), 55–57.
+2012 [Review of] Bakker, ḤT. & ḤIsaacson, ‘The Skandapurāṇa Volume II a’. in: Orientalistische Literaturzeitung 107 (2012), 55–57.

-Nicholson, R.A.
+Nicholson, R̥A.

 1963 The Mystics of Islam.
 London (first published in 1914).